 This is less important on Twitter, which only has space for your city, website, and a short bio.
-But Facebook provides a ton of options to identify your business, and it’s important to make sure they’re always up to date.
+But Facebook provides tons of options to identify your business, and it’s important to make sure they’re always up to date.
 Accuracy here can be the difference between a new patient through the door and an upset prospect who tells all their friends you didn’t update your address when you moved.

 For instance, have you added your office hours?
-If you have, your business page will tell visitors that you are ‘OPEN’ when they visit it during business hours.
+If you have, your business page will tell visitors that you are ‘Open’ when they visit it during business hours.
 Don’t risk someone turning up at your office on a Friday when you’re closed!

 Is the listed phone number still correct?
 Is there a better number you could direct them to?
 Has your website address changed?

 While this may all seem painfully basic, this crucial information is one of the primary reasons a potential patient visits your Facebook page.
-They may check it on their smartphone to make sure they’re headed to the right address, or use the phone number on your page because they assume it’s the most up to date.
+They may check it on their smartphone to ensure they’re headed to the right address, or use the phone number on your page because they assume it’s the most up to date.

 2. Post regularly